rstraub/rstraub.github.io/_drafts/microtypes.md

 _Listing 10.
 Extension functions to construct Weights_

 My advice is to use Microtypes diligently.
-Use them where they help make your code more **expressive** and/or **maintainable**.
+Use them where they help make your code more **expressive** and **maintainable**.
 You get most of your money's worth by discovering them in your domain!

 ## Conclusion